-There are four types of spiral bead stitches and here are the corresponding free tutorials I found.
-The first two are video tutorials.
-The basic spiral rope one is by Teresa of TCBeads which I recommend for beginners.
-Karla, the instructor from Aunties Beads.com shows the second type, the flat spiral which is also very easy.
+There are many types of spiral bead stitches and here are some of them.
+The basic spiral rope tutorial by Teresa Isanhart of TCBeads which I recommend for beginners.

-4. The Russian Spiral Stitch looks just like the DNA double helix when done with bugle beads.
-The tutorial pdf is from Bead Pattern Central.com.
+The Russian Spiral Stitch looks just like the DNA double helix when done with bugle beads.
 You can see an example in this Flickr photo by hands2heal.
+Check out the basic Russian Spiral tutorial from Potomac Beads :

 I love the look of beaded items.
 I try a new pattern every now and then.
 I have a collection of unfinished pieces.
 Finishing them has always been a problem for me.
 Got an tutorials for that?